AdventureBeard/graphql-query-builder/README.md

 # graphql-query-builder

 Please refer to original repo for any more information.
-This fork was quick fix and guarantees nothing about code quality or tests.
+This fork was a quick fix and guarantees nothing about code quality or tests.